 Average read time

-Read time begins when a user lands on the Doc and ends the last time a page is turned.
-Any time spent from the last turn of the page until the user exits the Doc is not counted towards read time.
+Read time begins when a user lands on the Doc and ends at the last trackable interaction (page turn, widget zoom, etc).
+Any time spent from the last trackable interaction until the user exits the Doc is not counted towards read time.

-This means if a user spends 1 minute on the last page they're on without flipping that page, that 1 minute doesn't count towards their read time.
+This means if a user spends 1 minute on the last page they're on without interacting, that 1 minute doesn't count towards their read time.

-In the context of one Doc (Doc analytics dashboard or 'Most read Docs' section), this is the total time all readers spent reading one Doc, divided by the number of readers.
+In the context of one Doc (Doc analytics dashboard or "Most read Docs" section), the average read time is the total time all readers spent reading one Doc, divided by the number of readers.

 Technical details